-I have some tips for buying Belgian chocolate, not the commercially mass produced stuff we are all familiar with, but the unique, handmade chocolates, some of which are not sold outside of Belgium.
+I have some tips for buying Belgian chocolate, not the commercially mass produced stuff we are all familiar with, but the unique, handmade chocolates, some of which are not sold outside of Belgium, not even in the rest of Europe.
 When people dream of chocolate, it’s the Belgian version that haunts their tastebuds.
-It is one of two main reasons I went to Belgium.
+Chocolate is one of two main reasons I went to Belgium.
 You can probably guess that the other reason was beer.
-I decided that since there is a lot of information out there on how and where to travel in Belgium, and that I would put a different spin on this small country’s appeal and address my favorite subject of chocolate.
+I decided that since there is a lot of information out there on how and where to travel in Belgium, that I would put a different spin on this small country’s appeal and address my favorite subject of chocolate.
 After spending a week there, and eating a lot of truffles, I have some tips for buying chocolate in Belgium that are sure to make you happy you stayed away from “that” brand that we can all get in our home country.

 #1 Tip For Buying Belgian Chocolate

 If you can buy the brand in your home country, don’t buy it in Belgium.
 Brands like Godiva, Guylian, Neuhaus, and Leonidas are all excellent quality Belgian chocolates, but they are industrialized.
 They are not handmade, but they are still really good.
 Industrialized chocolates don’t have the unique properties of a handmade, artisanal chocolate.
 Some of the handmade chocolates that are my favorites are:

 Mary Chocolatier – The first, and still the foremost, chocolatier in Brussels, started in 1919, and still uses the original packaging.
 See tip #3.